The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Evaluation

 \subsection{Performance of static components}

 In this section, we present the performance analysis of the static components of our system that do not depend on the dataset or computation.
-Our proactive defense, runtime jar instrumentation with AspectJ, and jar integrity checking are such components.
-Specifically, our analysis will answer the following questions.
+Our evaluation answers the following questions.

 \begin{itemize} \item What is the overall overhead of the static components? \item What is the accuracy of proactive defense?
 Does it block legitimate cases? \end{itemize}